jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 Be careful of sites which present a reference list of Time Zone when what they actually list are the Offset names (i.e. "Central Daylight Time").
 Two such sites are listed in the "Helpful Links" section.

 Arizona offers a good illustration.
-Most of the state does not observed Daylight Savings time, but the state is usually associated with Mountain Time Zone.
+Most of the state does not observe Daylight Savings time, and the state is usually associated with Mountain Time Zone

 ![Denver and Phoenix](https://github.com/jasonmerecki/blog/blob/main/useepoch/DenPhoExample.png)